wallarm/product-documentation/docs/latest/user-guides/rules/define-counters.md

         If you have a **Default rule** defining attack counter, you can get a message `Inherited counter: <name>` when creating a rule with defined conditions that will trigger this rule. **Default rule** is applied to all incoming requests as it does not have defined conditions that trigger the rule.

         The message is for informational purposes only.
 Operation of the rule with defined trigger conditions will not be affected as it has a higher priority than the **Default rule**.

+    !!! warning "Number of tags created for one condition"
+        * Only one tag of any type (`b:` or `d:`) can be created for one condition.
+        * One tag cannot be reused with several conditions.
-2. Create a trigger with a threshold for the rule to fire.
+2. Create a trigger with the filter by the tag and a threshold for request blocking.
 Examples of triggers are available at this [link](../triggers/trigger-examples.md#mark-requests-as-a-bruteforce-or-dirbust-attack-if-31-or-more-requests-were-sent-to-the-protected-resource).

 ## Rule examples